 A bonus of the local farmers market is the price.
 Because they don't have to go through transportation and storage costs, their food tends to be cheaper.

-There are a few questions to ask your farmer to understand where your food is coming from & how responsible the farmer is:
+A few questions to ask your farmer to understand where your food is coming from & how responsible the farmer is:

 This is very rare at a farmer’s market and you really don’t need to ask unless you are buying soy, wheat, corn, or other large scale crops.